WORKING PARTY ON THE INFORMATION ECONOMY

 Innovation and technology

-- R&D and innovation in content, networks,
+- R&D and innovation in content, networks, software and hardware.

 - An environment conducive to content production.

 - Venture capital and other financing.